 I am extremely pleased to introduce our new options booklet for Sixth Form.
 Please do take your time to look through the exciting A level options we are currently offering.
-In response to student demand, Politics is a new subject on offer this year.

 Our outstanding teaching underpins every A level option and our teachers are all very welcoming, supportive and always available to answer any questions you may have.